-- 44. In compliance with Water Code section 106.3, it is the policy of the State of California that every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes.
-This order promotes that policy by requiring discharges to meet maximum contaminant levels designed to protect human health and ensure that water is safe for domestic use. - 45.
-Based on the threat and complexity of the discharge, the facility is determined to be classified as 2C as defined below: - a.
-Category 2 threat to water quality: "Those discharges of waste that could impair the designated beneficial uses of the receiving water, cause short-term violations of water quality objectives, cause secondary drinking water standards to be violated, or cause a nuisance."
+- 45. Pursuant to Water Code section 106.3, it is the policy of the State of California that every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes.
+Consistent with this policy, this Order requires Discharges to meet maximum contaminant levels designed to protect human health and ensure that water is safe for domestic use. - 46.
+Based on the threat and complexity of the discharge, the Facility is classified as 2C, as defined below: - a.
+Category 2 threat to water quality: "Those discharges of waste that could impair the designated beneficial uses of the receiving water, cause short-term violations of water quality objectives, cause secondary drinking water standards to be violated, or cause a nuisance." - b.

-- b.
 Category C Any discharger for which waste discharge requirements have been prescribed pursuant to Section 13263 of the Water Code not included in Category A or Category B as described above.
-Included are dischargers having no waste treatment systems or that must comply with best management practices, dischargers having passive treatment and disposal systems, or dischargers having waste storage systems with land disposal." - 46.
-Title 27 of the California Code of Regulations (hereafter Title 27) contains regulatory requirements for the treatment, storage, processing, and disposal of solid waste.
-However, Title 27 exempts certain activities from its provisions.
-Discharges regulated by this Order are exempt from Title 27 pursuant to provisions that exempt domestic sewage, wastewater, and reuse.
-Title 27, section 20090 states, in relevant part:
+Included are dischargers having no waste treatment systems or that must comply with best management practices, dischargers having passive treatment and disposal systems, or dischargers having waste storage systems with land disposal." - 47.
+California Code of Regulations, title 27 (Title 27), prescribes requirements for the treatment, storage, processing, and disposal of solid waste.
+However, discharges regulated under this Order are exempt from Title 27 requirements pursuant to provisions that exempt domestic sewage, wastewater, and reuse.
+Title 27, section 20090 provides in pertinent part as follows: